Battletruck: Plot

 In the near future, Earth has been devastated by a series of wars referred to as "the Oil Wars" over depleting petroleum reserves.
 The regions around the oil producing Mesopotamia Basin are largely radioactive wastelands due to limited nuclear exchange; oil fields in Saudi Arabia and most of the Middle East burn out of control.
 Food riots have become common in many cities around the world which are now under martial law.
 Much of the American rural countryside has become lawless with the majority of remaining military and police trying to maintain order in the cities.
-Large groups of citizens are fleeing cities to the countryside to find food and any remaining fuel reserves.
-What little petroleum remains in these regions has become a precious commodity fought over by vicious warlords and mercenaries.
-A war party led by former U.S. Army Colonel Jacob Straker (James Wainwright), traveling in a large, heavily armed, armored truck, intercept two traders riding in a horse-drawn carriage with large amount of diesel fuel, killing one of the traders.
+Large groups of citizens are fleeing to the countryside to find food and any remaining fuel reserves.
+What little petroleum remains has become a precious commodity fought over by vicious warlords and mercenaries.

+A war party led by former U.S. Army Colonel Jacob Straker (James Wainwright), travelling in a large, heavily armed, armoured truck, intercept two traders riding in a horse-drawn carriage with large amount of diesel fuel, killing one of the traders.
 The surviving trader takes the war party to the source, which is a hidden supply depot lost during the local government's collapse and thought to be radioactive.
-Straker orders his men to setup camp to use the supply depot as a base of operations.
+Straker orders his men to set up camp to use the supply depot as a base of operations.

 Straker's daughter Coraline "Corlie" (Annie McEnroe) refuses to execute the surviving trader.
-While Straker plans the camp's defense at night, she runs away and flees through the open desert.
+While Straker plans the camp's defence at night, she runs away and flees through the open desert.
 Corlie is saved from a squad of men sent to return her to the camp by Hunter (Michael Beck), an ex-soldier armed with a high-tech motorbike.
 Corlie lies about her past and claims she was a hostage taken after her family died.
 Needing further medical attention for a leg injury, Hunter takes Corlie to live in the walled city of Clearwater Farm, governed as a strict old-fashioned democracy, where she is quickly accepted by the community.
 However, she is soon discovered by her father's men who take over the Clearwater community to feed Straker's war party.
 Corlie steals a horse and manages to escape back to Hunter's remote farm in the woods.